Wilson Witzel

 Wilson José Witzel (born 19 February 1968) is a Brazilian politician and lawyer who was the 63rd Governor of the state of Rio de Janeiro.
-A member of the Social Christian Party, Witzel is a former federal judge and is an ex-marine.
+A member of Christian Democracy (DC), Witzel is a former federal judge and is an ex-marine.
 On 28 October 2018, he was elected Governor of the State of Rio de Janeiro with a four-year term beginning in January 2019, replacing Luiz Fernando Pezão, until his impeachment in April 2021 for corruption.

 Witzel holds a master's in Civil Law, and has been a professor of Criminal Law for more than 20 years.
 As a federal judge, he served in different civil and criminal courts in Rio de Janeiro and in Vitória (Espírito Santo).

 Life and career

 Witzel was born in 1968 in Jundiaí.
 He spent 17 years acting in civil and criminal courts.
 He was a tenured federal judge of the 6th Federal Civil Court until 2 March 2018, when he resigned to join the (PSC).

 He officially announced his candidacy for the position of Governor of the State of Rio de Janeiro on 21 July 2018.
 His deputy was Rio de Janeiro city councilor Cláudio Castro, also of the PSC.

 Witzel initially polled at just 1%, tied with André Monteiro (PRTB), Dayse Oliveira (PSTU) and Marcelo Trindade (NOVO), and was only ahead of Luiz Eugênio Honorato (PCO).
 He was behind Romário (PODE), Eduardo Paes (DEM), Anthony Garotinho (PRP), Tarcísio Motta (PSOL), Indio da Costa (PSD), Pedro Fernandes (PDT) and Marcia Tiburi (PT).

 Polls closer to the election placed him much higher at 17%, still behind Eduardo Paes, who had 27%, and tied with Romario.
 This was considered surprising because Witzel was a relatively unknown in the state and had only 27 seconds of electoral advertising time.
 Many commentators attributed his popularity to his early endorsement of Jair Bolsonaro PSL.

 On 7 October 2018, in the first round of the 2018 Rio de Janeiro gubernatorial election, Witzel received 3,154,771 votes or 41.28%, coming in first; second was Eduardo Paes, of the DEM, former mayor of Rio de Janeiro, with 1,494,831 votes or 19.56%, Tarcísio Motta came third with 10.72%.
 Witzel and Paes advanced to the second round.
 The result was considered a surprise given Witzel's low standing in the early polls.